Waah Zindagi

 Waah Zindagi (lit.
-'Wow Life') is a 2021 Hindi-language comedy drama film starring Naveen Kasturia, Plabita Borthakur, Vijay Raaz, Sanjay Mishra, Ramnath Choudhary, Dharmesh Vyas, Manoj Joshi, Lalit Sharma and Nakul Tiwadi.
+'Wow Life') is a 2021 Indian Hindi-language comedy drama film starring Naveen Kasturia, Plabita Borthakur, Vijay Raaz, Sanjay Mishra, Ramnath Choudhary, Dharmesh Vyas, Manoj Joshi, Lalit Sharma and Nakul Tiwadi.
 The film is based on the concept of 'Make in India'.
 The film premiered on 31 December 2021 on ZEE5.

 Plot

-Besides a quirky and unconventional love story, Waah Zindagi is a journey of a destitute farmer's son struggling hard to become an entrepreneur to win his childhood sweet heart.
+Besides a quirky and unconventional love story, Waah Zindagi is a journey of a destitute farmer's son struggling hard to become an entrepreneur to win his childhood sweetheart.
 His achievements are ravaged into failures by the mass dumping of Chinese products in the Indian Markets ruining all the Indian industries and businesses including his own.
-Devastated and dejected in love he gathers courage to fight and stand against China to redeem his love ending up in the Make In India initiative.
+Devastated and dejected in love he gathers courage to fight and stand against China to redeem his love ending up in the Make in India initiative.